-The Arts Faculty office will provide the official letters of acceptance to students, who will then be required to register in the Honours courses.
+The Chair will provide the official letters of acceptance to students, who will then be required to register in the Honours courses.

 Honours students are required to take both Honours courses in Sociology: SLGY 5110 and SLGY 5120.
 SLGY 5110: Honours Research I, will be taken in the Fall and SLGY 5120: Honours Seminar II, in the Winter.

-Students in SLGY 5110 will complete a thesis proposal, presentation, and other related work.
-Students in SLGY 5120 will continue to work on their Honours project by analyzing and discussing the sociological significance of their findings and complete the writing of their thesis.
+Students in SLGY 5110 will complete a thesis proposal, and other related work.
+Students in SLGY 5120 will continue to work on their Honours project by analyzing and discussing the sociological significance of their findings and complete the writing of their thesis and present their findings.